Suunto Core 2: A Garmin Fenix With a 2-Year Battery?

 Why a Replaceable Battery Works in 2026

 The battery choice is realistic in 2026 because every aspect of the internal tech has changed.
-Low-power Bluetooth chipsets, MEMS sensors and reflective displays have all moved to standby power requirements far below the 2007 baseline.
-Whether Suunto has built the Core 2 to take full advantage of that headroom will be confirmed when the watch ships of course.
+Low-power Bluetooth chipsets, OHR sensors and reflective displays have all moved to standby power requirements far below the 2007 baseline.
+Whether Suunto has built the Core 2 to take full advantage of that headroom will be confirmed when the watch ships, of course.

-Nevertheless based on some offline calculations I game-played, the CR3032 has the energy budget for a runtime measured in years rather than weeks.
+Nevertheless, based on some offline calculations I ran, the CR3032 has the energy budget for a runtime measured in years rather than weeks.

 CR3032, Not CR2032

-The battery itself deserves a closer look.
 The label specifies a CR3032, not a CR2032.
-The two are easy to visually confuse.
-A CR2032 holds roughly 220 to 240 mAh.
-A CR3032 shares the same 3 V lithium chemistry and the same 3.2 mm thickness, but is significantly larger in diameter at 30 mm against 20 mm.
-The extra surface area lifts capacity from roughly 220 mAh on the CR2032 to 500 mAh on the CR3032, more than twice the energy.
+Look again, the two numbers are easy to visually confuse.
+A CR2032 holds roughly 220-240 mAh.
+A CR3032 shares the same 3 V lithium chemistry and the same 3.2 mm thickness, but is significantly larger in diameter, at 30 mm versus 20 mm.
+The resulting extra volume increases capacity from roughly 220 mAh in the CR2032 to 500 mAh in the CR3032, more than twice the energy.

-CR3032 batteries are unusual in consumer electronics, used in a small number of medical devices and industrial sensors but rarely in watches.
+CR3032 batteries are less common in consumer electronics these days, used in a small number of medical devices and industrial sensors, but rarely in watches.

 What the FCC Filing Confirms